EventStore/EduSvcs-Application-Development-Fundamentals/README.md

 **Why not Java?**

-Jave is great.
+Java is great.
 We love Java.
 Since the client libraries for each language are very similar, we assume that a Java developer will be able to take what they learn from this class and apply it to Java.

 **Why not Python?**